What is the first thing you think of when you hear the name “Yellowstone?” For many people, that answer would be Old Faithful.

 Visiting in Winter: In early November, most park roads close to automobile traffic, including the roads to Old Faithful.
 From mid-December through mid-March, the only way to get to Old Faithful is by guided snowmobile or snowcoach.
 Winter travel ends in mid-March.
 The roads are plowed and start reopening to cars in mid-April.
 Click here for more information.

-For updates on conditions in the park, visit the national park service website.
+For updates on conditions in the park, including road closures and construction projects, visit the National Park Service website.

 More Information about Yellowstone